Why Utah Residents Should Go Solar Before Nov. 15, 2017

 - Tier 1 = 100 to 400 kwh (lowest tier of energy consumption)

-The reason this applies to residential solar arrays in Utah is the fact that these energy tiers are always subject to change, and not in the consumers’ favor as traditional methods of manfuacturing energy, such as coal, are becoming increasingly scarce and therefore, pricier.
+The reason this applies to residential solar arrays in Utah is the fact that these energy tiers are always subject to change, and not in the consumers’ favor as traditional methods of manufacturing energy, such as coal, are becoming increasingly scarce and, therefore, pricier.